Name: Memorial Park "14th of October" (Spomen-park „14. oktobar“/Спомен-парк „14. октобар“)

 The Orphans' Memorial:

-In the small village of Konarevo, a small village roughly 8k to the west on the outskirts of Kraljevo, there is a small pyramid shaped memorial.
-Located in a small cemetery near the center of the village, this monument is dedicated to the children of an orphanage in the nearby village of Mataruška Banja who perished over the course of WWII.
+In the small village of Konarevo, a modest settlement roughly 8km to the west of the outskirts of Kraljevo, there is a distinct and small pyramid-shaped memorial (Slides 1 & 2).
+Located in a small cemetery on the roadside near the center of the village, this monument is dedicated to the children of an orphanage in the nearby village of Mataruška Banja who perished over the course of WWII.
 The children were refugees of war brought to this place from across Serbia and Bosnia.
-It was built in the 1970s by Spasoje Krunić, the same architect who constructed the Kraljevo Spomen-Park.
-Its pyramid shape is meant to be symbolic of the abrupt end brought to these children in their burgeoning youth.
+This memorial pyramid was built in the 1970s by Spasoje Krunić, the same architect who constructed the Kraljevo Spomen-Park.
+Its unique pyramid shape is meant to be symbolic of the abrupt end brought to these children in their burgeoning youth.
 The names of the children interred here are not known nor is it known how many from the orphanage died.
-Decades of neglect resulted in this memorial falling into disrepair, however, in 2017, restoration efforts have renewed the memorial.
-The exact coordinates for this monument are N43°41'46.5", E20°36'14.0".
-Historic photos can be seen here in Slides 3 - 5.
+Decades of neglect and a lack of regular maintenance resulted in this memorial falling into disrepair and its plaques being damaged and/or stolen.

 Orphan Memorial - Slideshow

 However, in 2017, restoration efforts have renewed the memorial, which includes the addition of a new memorial plaque on the tomb which explains its history and mentions these renewal efforts (Slide 3).
 The exact coordinates for this monument are N43°41'46.5", E20°36'14.0".
 Historic photos can be seen here in Slides 4 - 6.

 Monument to Resistance & Torment: